Heart of a Book

 Alex Johnson

-Book club discussion: WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers - chapter 7 thoughts?
+I'm halfway through WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers and webgpu is blowing my mind!

 Alex Johnson